12 Monkeys

 The Omen

-The 1976 horror classic The Omen was primarily filmed in England.
-Additional scenes were shot in Rome and Jerusalem
+The Omen was primarily filmed in England, with key locations including London, Surrey, and Berkshire.
+Additional scenes were shot in Rome and Jerusalem.

 The Satanic Rites of Dracula